Open to roles across product, design & research Get in touch →

 Differentiated event tables

-Events broken into four tables — Payments, Refunds, Logins, Signups — each with tailored columns and aggregate breakdowns.
-A new event_context field lets PS teams add plain-language explanations to failed events.
+Events split into four tables (Payments, Refunds, Logins, Signups), each with tailored columns and breakdowns.
+A new event_context field lets PS add plain-language explanations to failed events.

 Why was this blocked?
 The table should answer that before the analyst has to ask.